12- Highway Driving

-Goal: Teach your teen highway basics and how to safely enter and exit a highway.
+Goal: Teach your teen highway basics and how to safely enter and exit a controlled access highway.

 Location: Start on a multi-lane highway with easily accessible exits, at a time when traffic is light, such as a weekend morning.
 Move on to practice at heavier traffic times when your teen is ready.

 Have your teen spend some time on highways with you as the driver.
 Emphasize the importance of looking ahead to anticipate problems, and explain highway features, such as: